 Presence on the track of a slow car or an intervention-car; it can be overtaken with caution.

-YELLOW WITH RED BANDS
+YELLOW WITH RED STRIPES

 ORANGE CIRCLE ON BLACK BACKGROUND